 Make savoury snacks and treats that you can freeze

 When you make extra snacks and treats you can freeze them for later.
 This saves you time and sanity knowing you always have healthy options on hand for those times where you’re running late, in a rush, forgot to pack your lunch, need a quick snack immediately or just couldn’t be bothered cooking something up.
 Here are some healthy options;

 - Chocolate & Cinnamon Coconut Rough – I make this weekly!
 I chop it up into squares, keep it in the freezer and grab one when I need a healthy snack

 - Herb & Garlic Rissoles with Hidden Veggies

-- Frozen cheesecakes, ice-blocks, bliss balls, muffins, muesli bar/slice, homemade biscuits or crackers and cakes can also be kept in the freezer
+- Frozen cheesecakes, ice-blocks, bliss balls, muesli bar/slice, homemade biscuits or crackers and cakes can also be kept in the freezer

 I believe we can all learn and share real food meal preparation tips with each other to make life easier.
 If you have any amazing time saving tips or incredible recipes you love that you would like to share with us and others, please comment below.